CEA-LIST/N2D2/docs/python_api/example/load_onnx.rst

     model = n2d2.cells.DeepNetCell.load_from_ONNX(provider, args.onnx)
     print(model)

-you should have here a verbose outputs of the load ONNX method and once you print your model you should see the following result :
+You should observe a verbose output of the loaded ONNX model :

 .. testoutput::